 Reducing Inputs

-Reducing Inputs is a short programme of farm visits, webinars and case studies, designed to highlight practical ways in which farmers can reduce the use of external inputs such as synthetic nitrogen-based fertiliser, pesticides and herbicides.
-We will use a whole-farm approach to explore ways to reduce carbon footprints, tackle disease resistance, improve soil health and ecological performance, protect natural capital and boost financial resilience.
+Reducing Inputs was a short programme of farm visits, webinars and case studies, which highlighted practical ways in which farmers can reduce the use of external inputs such as synthetic nitrogen-based fertiliser, pesticides and herbicides.

 Chemical inputs of all kinds are rapidly becoming prohibitively expensive; and detrimental impacts on soil health, carbon footprints (from synthetic nitrogen) and biodiversity (from herbicides, insecticides, and fungicides) are well documented.
 This rising cost is already having an impact on the farming industry; and is likely to have lasting negative consequences if the reliance on inputs is not reduced.
 In tandem with this, biodiversity and climate goals are not compatible with continued extensive use of artificial inputs.
-Promoting and enabling the adoption of more low input, agroecological and organic farming approaches can play a key role in addressing these issues and improving the resilience and environmental sustainability of our food production systems.

 - Soil management, including reduced tillage and building fertility through the use of cover crops, crop rotations, and diverse swards